-In 1996, the Company entered into a management agreement with SKM which provides for the payment of an annual fee of \$150,000, payable quarterly in advance, in exchange for certain financial advisory services.
+Concurrently with the 1996 Private Placement, the Company entered into a management agreement with SKM which provides for the payment of an annual fee of \$150,000, payable quarterly in advance, in exchange for certain financial advisory services.
 This management agreement remains in effect until SKM or any of its affiliates' total ownership of the Company's Common Stock is less than 10% on a fully diluted basis.
 Pursuant to the management agreement, the Company incurred fees and expenses of approximately \$93,000, \$153,000 and \$151,000 during fiscal 1996, fiscal 1997 and fiscal 1998, respectively.